 In a case of old meets new but doesn't lose its roots, it is evident that there is passion behind the food, and even more so behind the wine.
 'Enoteca' translates as 'wine library', and wine can be seen everywhere – from the hundreds of empty bottles making up the decor to the full ones ready for drinking.
 Evidence is everywhere of good times past, and good times to be had.
-With a list that reads more like novel, if you're a novice leave it to the experts.
+The list that reads like novel — so if you're a novice, leave it to the experts.
 Owner Cameron was more than willing to make suggestions and the staff are just as competent on the range of organic, biodynamic and natural wines.

 We started the meal with the Affettati misti ($15.50pp), Rome's answer to the charcuterie board.
-Enoteca only use and source the finest produce, such as the beautiful salami featured from down in Byron.
+Enoteca only uses the finest produce, such as the beautiful salami featured from down in Byron.
 They followed up with a strong contender – Vitello tonnato con ($25), a delicious plate of thinly sliced rare veal, with a tuna mayonnaise, salty olives and zucchini.
-This hard-to-beat favourite was a highlight, that was before we tucked in to fried zucchini flowers ($20) stuffed with mozzarella and anchovies.
+This hard-to-beat favourite was a highlight, that was before we tucked into fried zucchini flowers ($20) stuffed with mozzarella and anchovies.